klmcwhirter/oci-shared-images/README.md

 ```

 I am not doing that because I am focused on minimizing duplication and HD space utilization.

+While basic support for docker remains in `ocisictl` (for now), because of the aforementioned downsides, I am moving to use podman only.

+_See [tag docker-devcontainer](https://github.com/klmcwhirter/oci-shared-images/tree/docker-devcontainer) to see the last commit where docker / devcontainer support was the default._

 ## Example Consumer Project